noodletired/pixel-terrarium/README.md

 ```

 ### Compile and hot-reload for development
+**NOTE: Vite/esbuild [currently does not support bundling top-level awaits](https://github.com/evanw/esbuild/issues/253); bundling will fail until this feature is added (or I refactor tileset loading).**
 ```
 npm run dev
 ```

 ### Bundle for production

 ```
 npm run build
 ```